theo-armour/agenda/2-3-peeps-folders/phyllis-wedvick.md

 # Phyllis Wedvick

+## 2025-07-11

+How is Karl?
+How are you?

+***

+Last night I was working something and completely forgot to send a message.
+So it goes.

+Karl is still under observation at Kaiser.
+Lillemor is more under control and she has not asked me to cover for her.

+Last night I was walking back from an event on Chestnut Street.
+A group of perhaps eight or ten young people, all talking with each other, were coming toward me.
+Just as they were passing by, I heard a woman say, "this idiotic man from New York."
+So I blurted out "Like me!"
+And they all cracked up.
+Fifteen seconds of impromptu street theater.
+Made my evening.

+## 2025-07-11

+This seems difficult.
+I don't know.
+When Peer received treatment at Kaiser, I would sometimes go also.
+Infusions and transfusions-not pleasant memories.
+Cancer is awful but Peer would pretend to himself and his sons that all was not a problem.
+Honestly, I do not miss either son.

+***

 ## 2025-07-09

 There was a knock on my door around 8 am this morning.
 My friend Lillemor told me that her husband Karl was being taken to Kaiser.
 She was not fit to go, would I go?

 After hesitating, I said yes, and so I spent the morning by his hospital bed.
 He was having internal bleeding and needed a blood transfusion.
 He has stage 4 prostate cancer.
 He took it all very stoically.
 Eventually, I went home, and Lillemor and a friend of hers came to be with Karl.

 I like Karl, and yet I have no deep feelings for this man.
 So it is all a strange, very grey experience.
 Nonetheless, I do admire his stoicism and equanimity.
 I hope I would behave in a similar manner if it were me.

 ## 2025-07-08